 We originally divided this guide into three categories: USB-C to USB-A hubs; a second group that added microSD and SD card slots; and a third, “kitchen sink” collection that would add a variety of additional ports.
 We were very pleased to discover that some manufacturers offer SD/microSD slots for the price of USB-C to USB-A hubs, so we consolidated those features into one “Basic” category.

-All in all, we tested a dozen USB-C hubs, with more to come over time.
-Some no-names performed just as well as their more well-known counterparts, and for less money, too.
-One thing to keep in mind: Since price is so critical to our recommendations, know that some of the prices may change as manufacturers offer sales.
+After testing about a dozen USB-C hubs, we can confirm that some no-names perform just as well as their more well-known counterparts, and for less money, too.
+One thing to keep in mind: Because price is so critical to our recommendations, know that some of the prices may change as manufacturers offer sales.
 Therefore some hubs we didn’t recommend primarily based on price could become more purchase-worthy.
-Expect to pay about $20 for the “basic” category of USB-A/SD hubs.
-The more advanced full-featured options can run up to $70 or so, depending upon which ports are included.